 Log stairs can be a simple, yet eye-catching addition to any log home.
 While there are many different types of staircase styles you can choose from, the most common design is an open tread staircase made with halved logs.
+Follow these step-by-step instructions to learn how to build a half-log stairs.

 1. Measure the Space